INTENSE FOCUS. EXCEPTIONAL OUTCOMES.

 Denver and Colorado Zoning and Land Use Attorney

-In particular, dealing with land use and zoning issues can involve having to review, parse through, and compare multiple layers of legal authorities regulate land use.
 For example, zoning, rezoning, and land use decisions in the City and County of Denver are governed by multiple different legal authorities that determine how and under what circumstances Denver can make such decisions.
 Those various legal authorities include:

 – The Denver city charter